sunflowerdeath/broccoli-bem/docs/intro.md

 into next bundles.

 To build block as bundle you need to add to declaration `"bundle": true`.<br>
-For deferred bundle &mdash; `"bundle": true, "deferred": true`.
+For deferred bundle &ndash; `"bundle": true, "deferred": true`.